- Eric B Larson, MD, MPH

 Safety and societal issues related to dementia

-Treatment and prevention of vascular dementia
+Treatment of vascular cognitive impairment and dementia

 Management of neuropsychiatric symptoms of dementia

-Treatment of dementia
+Treatment of Alzheimer disease

-Palliative care of patients with advanced dementia
+Care of patients with advanced dementia

 The following organizations also provide reliable health information.